Finistry

 How far back can HMRC investigate employment status?

 HMRC can generally go back 4 years for standard assessments, 6 years for careless misclassification, and up to 20 years for deliberate misclassification.
-From April 2026, the "knew or should have known" test also means businesses elsewhere in the supply chain can be held liable.
+Where misclassification is identified, both unpaid PAYE/NI and inaccuracy penalties can apply.

 This guide is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules change frequently.
 Always verify current requirements on GOV.UK or consult a qualified accountant for your specific situation.